Skip to main content

 string

 Proxy URL for all requests made through this transport.
-Supports HTTP and SOCKS5 proxies.
+Support depends on the native layer and proxy scheme.

 browser